Fused LASSO as Non-Crossing Quantile Regression: Conclusion

 In sum, the non-crossing constraints of Equation (\ref{eq:ADAconstraint}) bestow upon the quantile estimator additional attractive properties: (1) it can distinguish variables with quantile variation from those without, and shrinks the correct variable; and (2) it renders the estimated quantile profiles less `jagged', i.e., it removes sudden reversions in the difference in the $\beta$ coefficient.

 The findings of this paper reach beyond the estimator proposed here.
-In particular, because of the equivalence between non-crossing and fused-shrinkage, one can extend the methodology to obtain non-crossing Bayesian quantile regression.
-To our knowledge, currently the most popular way to obtain non-crossing Bayesian quantiles involve post-processing methods such as \citet{rodrigues2017regression}, and our proposal provides clear advantages in comparison.
+In particular, because of the equivalence between non-crossing and fused-shrinkage, one can extend the methodology to obtain non-crossing Bayesian quantile regression estimators like in \citet{lancaster2010bayesian}.
+To our knowledge, currently the most popular way to obtain non-crossing Bayesian quantiles involve post-processing methods such as \citet{rodrigues2017regression}.
+Implementing theorem (\ref{theorem:NC=FLASSO}) to the Bayesian realm has clear advantages.

 The formulation of the GNCQR is very simple: the hyperparameter is simply a scalar.
-It is probable that one can gain further improvements in estimation by making the hyperparameter have more than just one dimension: making the hyperparameter parameter specific has been shown to offer better performance in other contexts \citep{zou2006adaptive}.
+It is probable that one can gain further improvements in estimation by making the hyperparameter have more than just one dimension: making the hyperparameter variable specific has been shown to offer better performance in other contexts \citep{zou2006adaptive}.
 Naturally, doing so will require a better hyperparameter tuning procedure, since grid-search is a computation-intensive choice even with just a single parameter.
 We leave this extension to future research.

 Another avenue of research is shrinking both the level and difference coefficients, similar to \cite{jiang2014interquantile}.
 However, following \citet{szendrei2023revisiting}, shrinkage in levels would require a separate dedicated hyperparameter.
-This way the two types of shrinkage could be incorporated yielding the possibility to identify quantile varying sparsity like in \citet{kohns2021decoupling} and \citet{szendrei2023revisiting}, while being principled about the degree of non-crossing one needs to impose.
+This way the two types of shrinkage could be incorporated yielding the possibility to identify quantile varying sparsity like in \citet{kohns2021decoupling} and \citet{szendrei2023revisiting}, while being principled about the degree of fused shrinkage one needs to impose.
 We leave this work for future research.

 Finally, since the bias introduced by non-crossing constraints is similar to biased bootstrap methods proposed for regression under monotone or convexity constraints, one can use degree of bias to test model adequacy.
 Developing tests of model adequacy using bias induced by the quantile non-crossing constraints is a promising avenue for future research.